Leslie-23/mern-bible/README.md

 There are several additional functionalities that would improve The MERN Bible's UX and UI:
 - Notes attached to saved verses
 - Sophisticated/custom error and confirmation messages
-- Page navigation and providing modern Bible translations available.
+- Page navigation and providing modern Bible translations.
 (Bible SuperSearch would be a limiting factor to making these possible, due to its 1000/day rate limit and some modern translations not being available.
 Another Bible API would have to be used.)